FACT Liverpool

 FACT Liverpool is a new media arts centre in Liverpool, England.
-The building houses galleries, a cinema operated by Picturehouse, a bar and a café.
+The building houses galleries, a cinema operated by Picturehouse, a bar, and a café.

 History

 FACT was established as an organisation focussed on video and new media art, exhibiting and curating the work of artists that had little platform in the UK.
+Among those behind its foundation was Graeme Phillips.

 FACT was designed by architectural firm Austin-Smith:Lord.
 When FACT first opened in 2003, it was Liverpool's first new arts building in over 60 years, since the opening of the Liverpool Philharmonic Hall over 60 years prior.
 FACT is an exhibitor and producer of video and digital art, and had its 15th birthday in 2018.

 FACT's first exhibition, Isaac Julien’s Baltimore, was commissioned for the opening of the building and continued to tour for the next decade.
-Since then, FACT has presented over 350 new media and digital artworks from artists including Pipilotti Rist, Nam June Paik, Haroon Mirza, Agnes Varda, Wu Tsang and Apichatpong Weerasethakul.
+Since then, FACT has presented over 350 new media and digital artworks from artists including Pipilotti Rist, Nam June Paik, Haroon Mirza, Agnès Varda, Wu Tsang, Apichatpong Weerasethakul, and Chila Kumari Burman.